-We’ve partnered with Nasdaq to give Robinhood Gold members access to Level II Market Data powered by Nasdaq Totalview.
+We partnered with Nasdaq to give Robinhood Gold members access to Level II market data powered by Nasdaq Totalview.

-Level II market data gives investors more information which they can incorporate into their investment decisions and analysis, by showing more detail about the bids and asks on the Nasdaq stock market.
-For example: some traders compare how many shares are on each side of the market, the quantities, and prices as a possible indication of the short term direction of the price, alongside other indicators.
+Level II data gives investors more information that they can incorporate into their investment decisions and analysis by showing more detail about the bids and asks on the Nasdaq stock market.
+For example, some traders compare how many shares are on each side of the market, the quantities, and prices as a possible indication of the short-term direction of the price, alongside other indicators.

-The price chart on the stock detail page represents the prices of recent trades on that stock.
-On the other hand, Level II Data represents a current snapshot of resting limit orders (the different bids and asks) for that stock.
+The main price chart on the security detail page represents the prices of recent trades on that security.
+The Level II price chart represents a current snapshot of displayed resting limit orders (the different bids and asks) for that security.
 If one of the open orders on the Level II chart executes, it will become a trade and appear as a data point on the price chart.

-For example: suppose an investor places a limit order to buy 10 shares of a given stock at $100.
-While the order is pending, if the order rests on the Nasdaq Market it will appear on the Level II Chart as a bid.
-Later, suppose this Nasdaq order executes—it will then drop off the Level II chart and instead will appear as a datapoint on the main chart at its sale price.
+For example, suppose an investor places a limit order to buy 10 shares of a given stock at $100.
+While the order is pending, if the order rests on the Nasdaq stock market, it will appear on the Level II chart as a bid.
+Later, suppose this Nasdaq order executes—it will then drop off the Level II chart and will appear as a datapoint on the main chart at its sale price.

-The highest bid and the lowest ask form the bid/ask spread.
-These represent the best displayed prices to buy or sell a specific stock on the market.
-The gap between the best bid and the best ask is called the spread or bid-ask spread.
-Level II Data goes beyond showing just the best bid and best ask on the market by showing the full depth of orders on the market, including aggregated quantities at the individual bids and asks.
+Level II data goes beyond showing just the best bid and best ask on the market by showing the full depth of orders on the market, including aggregated quantities at the individual bids and asks.

-Margin trading involves interest charges and risks, including the potential to lose more than deposited or the need to deposit additional collateral in a falling market.
+Nasdaq Totalview and Robinhood Markets Inc. are unaffiliated entities.
+Margin trading involves interest charges and greater risks, including the potential to lose more than deposited or the need to deposit additional collateral in a falling market.
 Before using margin, customers must determine whether this type of trading strategy is right for them given their specific investment objectives, experience, risk tolerance, and financial situation.

-For more information please see Robinhood Financial’s Margin Disclosure Statement, Margin Agreement and FINRA Investor Information.
-These disclosures contain information on Robinhood Financial’s lending policies, interest charges, and the risks associated with margin accounts.
+For more information, please see FINRA’s Investor Alert and Robinhood Financial’s Customer Relationship Summary, Margin Disclosure Statement, and Margin Agreement.
+These disclosures contain important information on Robinhood Financial’s products and services, conflicts of interests, lending policies, interest charges, and the risks associated with margin investing enabled accounts.